-While credit cards are accepted throughout Europe, cash is still king when you are absolutely in a bind.
+While credit cards are widely accepted in Europe, cash is still king when you are absolutely in a bind.
 While we aren’t saying to be a walking ATM, do have several hundred dollars on you just in case.

-Do make sure everyone has a passport (more family members means more chances someone is missing something).
-Do make sure everyone has a visa if applicable.
-Do check the embassy rules as they are constantly updated.
-Also, see what items are included in your travel package (insurance, tipping, forms, etc.).
+Make sure everyone in your party has a passport and a visa if applicable.
+Check the embassy rules as they are constantly updated.
+Also, see what items are included in your travel package (insurance, tipping, forms, etc).

 To tip the cabbie, round up.
 For a typical ride, round up about 5-10 percent (to pay a €4.50 fare, give €5; for a €28 fare, give €30).
 If the cabbie hauls your bags and zips you to the airport to help you catch your flight, you might want to toss in a little more.
 But if you feel like you’re being driven in circles or otherwise ripped off, skip the tip.